TahaInc/heartwave/docs/use cases/UseCases.md

 Extensions

 * 1-3a.
 The device is out of battery.
   * 1-3a1.
-The user charges the device, and tries again from step 1.
+Follow the use case for battery low (UC9).
 * 3a.
 An invalid value is selected
   * 3a1.
 The device defaults the breath pacer interval value to 10 seconds.
 * 3b.
 The device has never been initialized or recently reset